SAP-archive/teched2020-DT261/exercises/ex1/README.md

 In this exercise, you will implement an API call to SAP S/4HANA Cloud using the SAP Cloud SDK toolkit.
 Also, you will configure a destination in your IDE and on SAP Cloud Platform.
 After completing the steps, your web shop application will load the available products from the SAP S/4HANA Cloud system.

+Note that the web shop currently shows one single dummy product.
+This will be replaced by the products retrieved from SAP S/4HANA Cloud.

 ## Implement the products controller

 First you need to write the program code for the API call.